Getting Started with the Practice Engine API

 The IRIS Practice Engine (PE) platform offers an API to create robust, custom solutions.
-Or, in my case, a method to automate receiving an email for unreleased time.

 As my preferred scripting language of choice, I used PowerShell.